 The No. 1 question people have for Steve Pustelnyk, also known as “MoPac Man,” is when are the MoPac express lanes going to be finished?

 Pustelnyk is director of community relations for the the Central Texas Regional Mobility Authority, which is overseeing construction of the MoPac Improvement Project.
-Exactly when the project will wrap up is still unknown but it is likely to be the end of 2016.
+Exactly when the project will wrap up is still unknown but likely to be the end of 2016.

 “There’s so just many unknowns, and with the history of the project it’s difficult to pick exact dates,” Pustelnyk said.